liferay/liferay-docs/developer/frameworks/articles/configuration/05-reading-configurations-configuration-provider.markdown

+---
+header-id: reading-scoped-configuration-values
+---

-# Reading Scoped Configuration Values [](id=reading-scoped-configuration-values)
+# Reading Scoped Configuration Values

 If your configuration is scoped to anything other than `SYSTEM`, you have two options for reading configuration values.

 -   Use `ConfigurationProvider`.
-This will work for any kind of configuration, and is the only way to read configuration values at the `COMPANY` and `GROUP` scopes.
+This works for any kind of configuration, and is the only way to read configuration values at the `COMPANY` and `GROUP` scopes.

 -   Use `PortletDisplay`.
-This is the recommended apporach for configurations at the `PORTLET_INSTANCE` scope, but only works at that scope.
+This is the recommended approach for configurations at the `PORTLET_INSTANCE` scope, but only works at that scope.

-## Using the Configuration Provider [](id=using-the-configuration-provider)
+## Using the Configuration Provider

 When using the Configuration Provider, instead of receiving the configuration directly, the class that wants to access it must